 Sow seeds indoors into sterile seedling mix 6-8 weeks before your last spring frost.
 Plant, water lightly, and cover with plastic or a dome to keep the seeds from drying out.
 When the first set of true leaves has emerged, up-pot into 3-4 inch pots and place in an area with full light and cooler temperatures (60-70°F).
 This will help prevent legginess.

 Water carefully, allowing the soil to dry on the surface between watering, but don’t let the plants wilt.
-Fertilize with fish emulsion or equivalent nutrient-rich feed every 10-14 days.
+Fertilize with fish emulsion or equivalent nutrient-rich feed such as manure tea or compost tea, every 10-14 days.

 How to select:

 Blue Gold Berries are, as the name suggests, a gold tomato variety, meaning that you must wait until the yellow color fully darkens to a gold color, rather than a pale green, white or bright yellow.
 When the tomato is ripe, the purple blush will fade from dark blue/purple as a green fruit, to a more profoundly grape-like purple while ripening yellow, and finally a brownish or maroon-type purple as the gold coloring comes into full effect.